UrbanizationValentineCase/UrbanizationValentineCase/README.md

    -Usually quiet at first.

-✦   HUGE LOOKOUT3D & GROXMC LOVER
+✦   HUGE LOOKOUT3D & GROXMC LOVER (once again, I will explain.
+I don't support anything Lookout did, I just simply separate the art from artist.
+I don't have anything to do with his irl self or accept/support what LookOut did.)

 ✦  If we have met before I don't mind cuddling.
 If I disappear It's probably because of my job.